-Approximately three months after implementation of an AWP at a residence, the Management Zone will contact the residence to verify one of the following: (a) the amount of bottled water being provided (based on 50 gallons/household of four/month) is sufficient; if that base volume is too much or too little, the Management Zone will work with the resident on determining an appropriate volume to deliver; or (b) the POU treatment system has been installed by the third-party vendor and the resident understands the maintenance requirements associated with the POU system.
-Throughout EAP implementation, the Management Zone will have staff conversant in English and Spanish available to answer questions or address concerns from residents participating in the AWP.
+Approximately three months after implementation of an AWP at a residence, the Management Zone will contact the residence to verify one of the following: (a) the amount of bottled water being provided on a monthly basis is sufficient; if that current volume is too much or too little, the Management Zone will work with the resident on determining an appropriate volume to deliver; or (b) the POU treatment system has been installed by the third-party vendor and the resident understands the maintenance requirements associated with the POU system.
+Throughout EAP implementation, the Management Zone will have staff available to answer questions or address concerns from residents participating in the AWP.